 The Director Role: Little or No Listening to Children

-The most common Director Role strategies parents use that don’t involve listening to the child’s arguments are the After-Then Strategy, the “It’s Time To” Strategy, Setting Clear Expectations, and Setting Your Personal Boundaries strategies.
+The most common Director Role strategies parents use that don’t involve listening to the child’s arguments are:

 If your child comes back with, “You don’t care what I think or feel,” you could respond with, “In this situation, I am making the decision.
 There are many times when I listen, such as when we are solving a problem together or when I’m listening to your problem.
 My decision is final.”